Politics of Loughton

-Loughton in Essex, England, was an urban district from 1900-1933, when it became part of Chigwell Urban District until 1974, when Epping Forest District Council was created.
+Loughton in Essex, England, was an urban district from 1900 to 1933, when it became part of Chigwell Urban District until 1974, when Epping Forest District Council was created.
 Loughton Town Council was established in 1996.
 The Town Council consists of 22 Councillors representing seven wards, elected for a four-year term.
 The council adopted the designation Town Council just after its re-creation as a parish in 1996, and changed the title of its chairman to Town Mayor in 2004.

 Overview

 Loughton is politically diverse and somewhat heterodox.
 The Urban District Council was not elected under party affiliations, but was largely shared by those of Conservative and Liberal backgrounds; conservatives generally after 1933.
 In 1981, the Loughton Residents' Association (LRA, and originally the Central Loughton Residents' Association) was formed to protest against what was said to be a planning decision in the town centre taken improperly behind closed doors.
 During the 1980s, the LRA ousted the previous conservative-held seats in Loughton with the exception of the eastern part of the town.
 Since 2000 the Town Council has largely been dominated by independent Loughton Residents Association Councillors.
-In the period between 1950 and 2004, the Labour Party predominated in the east of the town, but lost all their District seats there to the BNP in 2004-06.
+In the period between 1950 and 2004, the Labour Party predominated in the east of the town, but lost all their District seats there to the BNP in 2004–06.
 This part of Loughton became for a few years one of the strongholds of the BNP nationally.